Tech MBA® Program

 A Cutting-Edge Program to Meet Your Needs

 The Tech MBA program can be completed in three-semesters.
-A unique and diverse educational experience, the program is comprised of 36 credits and 12 core courses and includes professional development opportunities to help you gain leadership and managerial skills, increase cultural awareness, and polish your professional presence.
+A unique and diverse educational experience, the program is comprised of 30 credits, including 8 core courses and 2 electives.
 You’ll learn the fundamentals of business and management, and then delve into higher-level courses in communication, technology, innovation, leadership, globalization, marketing, entrepreneurship, and more.

 - The Tech MBA program is accredited by the Association to Advance College Schools of Business.